wmelvin/funcisox/README.md

 # FunciSox

+---

+**UPDATE 2024-12-04:** This is no longer a *work-in-progress*.
+This experiment is done.
+Keeping the notes below as-is, and archiving the repository for reference.

+---

 Use [Azure Durable Functions](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-overview) to process audio with the [SoX](http://sox.sourceforge.net/) utility.

 **NOTE: This is a work-in-progress learning project.
 It is not ready for consumption (unless you want a bellyache).**